pism/pism/doc/sphinx/contributing/how-to.rst

 `WITH_GHOSTS` means that storage for "ghost" ("halo") points will be allocated, and "2" is the number of ghosts (in other words: required stencil width).

-The `IceModelVec::set_attrs()` call sets commonly used NetCDF variable attributes seen in PISM output files:
+The `array::Array::set_attrs()` call sets commonly used NetCDF variable attributes seen in PISM output files:

 .. list-table::